darksylinc/context_translate/README.md

 I don't know.
 But we use the OpenAI API endpoints so in theory it should work.

 Just point `--endpoint https://api.openai.com/v1/chat/completions` and set the proper API KEY.
 We are not responsible if hit rate limits or burns your credits.

+## Does it have "technical" errors?

+Yes, the AI may not always follow the instructions and produce invalid output.
+We will notice this and retry several times.
+If errors continues, it gives up and continues to the next batch. **That batch will be outputted untranslated**.

+## Does it make translation errors?

+Yes.
+But it's far better than using Google Translate or other tools.

+The temperature setting also plays a big role for certain translations that require a lot of contextual information, as the AI has more leeway to dwell into alternative meanings.

+The system prompt also plays a huge rule to ensure the translation is accurate.

 # Customizing the System Prompt